Label-free subcellular 3D imaging of oocytes and embryos via reflection matrix microscopy

-{ {\textbf{ACKNOWLEDGMENTS}}} \\
+{ {\textbf{Acknowledgments}}} \\

-VB, FB, NG, PB and AA are grateful for the funding provided by the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation program (grant agreement no. 819261, REMINISCENCE project).
-This project has also received funding from Labex WIFI (Laboratory of Excellence within the French Program Investments for the Future; ANR-10-LABX-24 and ANR-10-IDEX-0001-02 PSL*) {and from CNRS Innovation (Prematuration program, MATRISCOPE project)}.
+EG, VBa, FB, NG, PB, and AA are grateful for the funding provided by the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation program (grant agreements no. 819261 and 101158062, REMINISCENCE and MUSE projects).
+This project has also received funding from Labex WIFI (Laboratory of Excellence within the French Program Investments for the Future; ANR-10-LABX-24 and ANR-10-IDEX-0001-02 PSL*), {from CNRS Innovation (Prematuration program, MATRISCOPE project)} and from PSL (Prematuration program, MIRE project).
 VBr, OD, AJ and ABG acknowledge the embryo production facility of the BREED Unit.
-Their work is funded by the REVIVE Labex (Investissement d'Avenir, ANR-10-LABX-73) and supported by the PHASE Department of the French National Research Institute for Agriculture, Food and Environment (INRAE).
+Their work is funded by the REVIVE Labex (Investissement d'Avenir, ANR-10-LABX-73) and supported by the PHASE Department of the French National Research Institute for Agriculture, Food and Environment (INRAE).\\